aswathcm29/aswathcm29/README.md

 🎓 Enthusiastic college student 🚀 dedicated to impactful projects and competitive programming .
 Passionate about making a mark in the tech industry .
 Excited to collaborate with like-minded individuals and explore Data Science 📊, App Development, and MERN Stack .
 Let's connect and drive tech innovation! #TechEnthusiast #Collaboration 🌐💻

 * ✉️  You can contact me at [www.linkedin.com/in/aswath-cm-593278257](mailto:www.linkedin.com/in/aswath-cm-593278257)
-* 🧠  I'm learning Data Analytics and Data Science
+* 🧠  I'm currently learning Data Science
 * 🤝  I'm open to collaborating on Innovative Tech Projects , App Development Ventures , MERN Stack Projects

 ### Skills